How To Make Six Figures As A Financial Advisor

 That brings me to my next point…

-Well, that’s how a business is supposed to operate.
-You spend a dollar on marketing with the hopes of getting at least a dollar back.
-Good marketing returns more than a dollar, while bad marketing doesn’t give you a return.
+That’s how a business should operate — you spend $1 on marketing hoping to get at least $1 back.
+Good marketing returns more than $1, while bad marketing doesn’t give you a return.
 It’s that simple.

-Successful financial advisors understand that they can spend up to their client’s lifetime value to acquire them.
-Fortunately, most financial advisors don’t have to come anywhere NEAR that amount because the average client’s lifetime value is so high.
+Successful marketers understand you can spend up to your client’s lifetime value to acquire them.
+Fortunately, most financial advisors don’t have to come anywhere near that amount, because the average client’s lifetime value is so high.

-You could literally send 3,750 direct mail pieces (assuming they cost a dollar each) with that much money.
-Don’t you think you would get at least one client if you sent that many pieces to a targeted audience?
+Assuming they cost a dollar each, you could literally send 3,750 direct mail pieces with that much money.
+Don’t you think you’d get at least one client if you sent that many pieces to a targeted audience?